kafargo/MSSE663-Angular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Application Deployment

+## ⚙️ Build & Deployment Overview

+This Angular application is built and deployed using Railway with Nixpacks as the build system.
+The deployment is configured for the us-west1 region and leverages a containerized environment for consistency and portability.

+## 🧱 Build Process

+Railway uses Nixpacks v1.38.0 to automatically detect and configure the build environment.
+Here's how the process works:

+## Environment Setup

+Base image: ghcr.io/railwayapp/nixpacks:ubuntu-1745885067
+Node.js 20 and NPM 9 are installed via Nixpacks.
+The working directory is set to /app.

+## Dependency Installation

+Dependencies are installed using npm ci for a clean and reproducible install.
+Caching is enabled for both node_modules and the NPM cache to speed up subsequent builds.

+## Build Command

+The Angular application is built using npm run build, which internally runs ng build.
+The build output includes optimized JavaScript and CSS bundles, with lazy loading support for components.

+## Start Command

+The application is started using npm run start, which typically launches a development or production server depending on your configuration.